Ultimate Guide to Virtual Career Fair

-Ensuring a realistic event experience, virtual career fairs offer powerful customizable features such as bespoke exhibitor booths with downloadable content, galleries and streamable videos.
+Ensuring a realistic event experience, virtual career events offer powerful customizable features such as bespoke exhibitor booths with downloadable content, galleries and streamable videos.
 Equipped with tremendous flexibility to run for days, weeks or months- a virtual career fair can be set up to be live as long as the host prefers, a perk that no physical hiring event could offer without draining the recruitment budgets in a hurry.

 The convenience doesn’t end here; by using functionalities such as resume search tools, exhibitors can breeze through their recruitment funnel by immediately shortlisting talent.

 How Do Job Seekers Attend The Virtual Career Fair?

 All that is needed is quick registration through a dedicated landing page that enables candidates to build their profile and upload their resume.
 Once done, the digital career fair can be accessed by visitors using their internet connection and mobile/desktop device from anywhere in the world.
 24/7 access to visitors allows prospects to conveniently browse exhibitor booths, network, explore job boards, and apply for positions digitally without physical presence.

 To ensure two-way communication, a well-designed event hosting platform will provide audio, video and textual based real-time chat options to interact with employer representatives.
 Virtual Career Fairs work overtime to attract and retain audiences through on-demand webinars, real-time Q&A sessions and live keynote speeches to deliver exceptional value for hosts, employers and guests simultaneously around the globe.